Tremp Formation: Paleontology

 The Tremp Formation provided many fossilized dinosaur eggs.
 The dinosaur eggs of Basturs are contained in the formation bordering the Arén Formation and the area where eggs are found stretches out for 6000 m2.
 A great number of nests are visible as well as numerous fragments of egg shells.
 The presence of wave ripples indicates a beach-like environment where dinosaurs laid their eggs for a long time.
 The eggs are subcircular with diameters of approximately 20 cm and egg shell thicknesses between 1.5 and 2 mm.
 Many eggs are found in groups of between four and seven gatherings, indicating the in situ preservation of the nests.

 Also, remains of several genera of dinosaurs are described from the Tremp Formation.
 The Tremp and underlying Arén Formations are the richest sites for dinosaur fossils in the Pyrenees, with only at Basturs more than 1000 bone fragments found.
-The dinosaur paleofauna has been compared to Hațeg in Romania, famous for the pterodactyl Hatzegopteryx named after the location.
+The dinosaur paleofauna has been compared to Hațeg in Romania, famous for the pterosaur Hatzegopteryx named after the location.
 Furthermore, a rich variety of other reptiles, among which the new species and youngest fossil record of the Cretaceous turtle Polysternon; Polysternon isonae, as well as amphibians, lizards, fish, and mammals, for example the earliest Paleocene multituberculate Hainina pyrenaica, have been registered, showing a unique faunal assemblage for the Cretaceous-Paleogene boundary, not found elsewhere in Europe.

 The holes found on the dip slope at Ermita La Posa were initially interpreted as tracks produced by sauropod dinosaurs.
 Later investigations and interpretations of the depositional environment of the Maastrichtian; the coastal origin of the trackbed with plenty of marine invertebrates, have led researchers to interpret part of the ichnofossils as feeding traces of rays in the intertidal zones.
 During their feeding activity, the rays produce holes in the top sedimentary layers, when they feed on marine invertebrates buried in the top sediment.

 The Reptile Sandstone, when identified as a separate unit, was called as such because of the great abundance of fossil chelonid turtles, Bothremydidae, crocodile teeth, theropod limbs, and hadrosaur femurs.

+This paper is the most comprehensive and up to date review of the fossils and stratigraphy of the formation.